HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ### List available applications

 To live the available applications, run the following command.
-Find the applicable Request URL from the OpenAPI Specification document.Execute.
-For `GET` request, body is not needed.
+Find the applicable Request URL from the OpenAPI Specification document.
+Execute.
+For `GET` request, body isn't needed.

 ![ListApplications](../../assets/images/ListApplications.png)